cstyan/readingList/notes/how-to-read-a-paper.md

 # The idea
-Read papers in three passes, each accomplishing specific goals and builds upon the pervious pass.
+Read papers in three passes, each accomplishing specific goals and builds upon the previous pass.
 Do this instead of reading all the way through from the beginning in one go and getting lost in all the details.